Innovative Technologies.

 Whether you’re looking to produce high-quality extruded products, compound materials with additives and fillers, or explore sustainable recycling and reprocessing solutions, a twin screw extruder can be the key to unlocking new possibilities for your business.

 Visit our website if you want to learn more about Twin Screw Extruders.
-If you looking for a Twin Screw Extruder machine and need a guide to choose a suitable instrument for your specific need, please contact us now.
+We also offer Single Screw Extruder for your comprehensive solution.
+If you looking for a Twin/Single Screw Extruder machine and need a guide to choose a suitable instrument for your specific need, please contact us now.

 Scroll to Top